Effective May 19, 2026

 If you mark a schedule as private and set a password, it is not publicly accessible without that password.
 The calendar feed is still technically accessible via URL, so avoid putting sensitive information in event details if you're concerned about unauthorized access.

 We keep your data for as long as your account is active.
-If you delete a schedule, it is removed from our database.
+If you delete a schedule, it is marked as deleted and removed from your dashboard.
+A minimal placeholder feed is briefly maintained so that existing calendar subscribers receive notice of the removal.
 If you close your account, your schedules and events are deleted.
 We may retain anonymized usage logs for a limited period for operational purposes.

-You can request a copy of your data, correction of inaccurate data, or deletion of your account and all associated data at any time by emailing us at hello@onthree.app.
+You can request a copy of your data, correction of inaccurate data, or deletion of your account and all associated data at any time by contacting us.

 If you're in the EU or UK, you have additional rights under GDPR, including the right to lodge a complaint with your local supervisory authority.